Co-author: Olivia Fairhurst

-The very words debt management are enough to make hands clammy and hearts race, especially if you are falling behind in multiple repayments on credit cards and personal loans.
+he very words debt management are enough to make hands clammy and hearts race, especially if you are falling behind in multiple repayments on credit cards and personal loans.
 Biting the bullet and making an action plan to get out of debt is a great place to start.
-But, avoid leaping from the frying pan into the fire by comparing the details of debt management options.
+But, avoid jumping from the ashes into the fire by comparing the details of debt management options.

-If you are one of those struggling to get out of debt, you may be keen to seek out the services of a debt solution company.
+If you are struggling to get out of debt, you may be keen to seek out the services of a debt settlement company, also known as a debt relief company, debt solution company or a debt consolidation company.
 In desperate times of overwhelming debt, the advertised promises of these debt management firms to solve all of your finance problems (or something along those lines) can be quite tempting.

-Let’s take a look at what debt solution companies offer to help you get out of debt:
+Let’s take a look at what debt settlement companies offer to help you get out of debt:

 Debt solution companies offer to assist in your debt management through what is known as debt consolidation.
 Debt consolidation involves repackaging all debts into one loan that may or may not have different fees and interest rates.
 The Sorted website has some great information on what to think about before you consolidate your debt.